 So you've decided to record some beautiful acoustic guitar parts to go along with your electric sections?
 Here's some tips from session guitar veteran, Rich Tozzoli, on how to layer them in the mix.

 Don't let your next DJ gig go up in flames.
 Armed with these simple preparation tips from Noah Pred, your next live performance, whether you're using vinyl or digital decks, can go nice and smooth.

 It may not be common knowledge, but did you know that Ableton Push can give you deep control over your third-party plug-ins?
 Tadhg Leonard shows how.

 Whether you're playing live as part of a band, solo or as a DJ, traveling can seem like a drain on your creative process.
 So, here's some tips to staying creative on the road by DJ/Prodcer, Noah Pred.

 The Maschine hardware from Native Instruments is popular and with good reason!
 What about the software side of things?
 Well, version 2 contains some tasty features which Mo Volans outlines here.

-Continuing with his tips on DJing using Ableton Push, Tadhg Leonard look at how to get looping and implement DJ FX in the second part of this mini-series.
+Continuing with his tips on DJing using Ableton Push, Tadhg Leonard looks at how to use Push to record and replay your FX automation data in the third part of this mini-series.